rmartinho/flamingdangerzone/_posts/cxx11/xxx-optimal-tuple-ii.markdown

 #### Sorting with linear complexity

-The types will be based on their alignment.
+The order of the types will be based on their alignment.
 One interesting property of those alignments is that they are always powers of two.
 Not only this means there is a finite and rather small number of possible values, but it also means that we can know them all in advance.